 Experience Signals: Capturing the Atmosphere

 Residents like Mr. Thompson share stories of themed dinner nights and group outings to local attractions.
 These vibrant interactions are a testament to Wagner Heights’ dedication to crafting a meaningful and fulfilling daily experience for seniors.
-The use of new gamified educational tools and real-time AI visual assistants is also becoming a part of community activities, promoting engagement and inclusivity for all residents CSUN 2025 Conference.
+The inclusion of modern, gamified educational tools, real-time AI visual assistants, wearable devices, and alternative control interfaces such as sip-and-puff systems is increasingly integral to community activities, widening engagement and ensuring inclusive participation for all residents CSUN 2025 Conference, Asian College of Teachers, CES.tech, Double Tap Podcast.

 Supporting Aging in Place: A Practical Option

 Mobility solutions like VELA Chairs provide seniors with the freedom to remain independent at home, effectively delaying the need for nursing home care.
 These chairs feature a central brake for safety, electric height adjustability, and ease of movement while seated—ensuring a safe and convenient living environment.
 Imagine the comfort of preparing meals or engaging in hobbies without the constant need for assistance.
 VELA’s carefully designed features support everyday activities, enhancing both dignity and quality of life.
-Smart home technologies and AI assistants now complement these mobility solutions, further empowering seniors to age gracefully at home.
-While not the only solution available, VELA represents a practical and proven option for those seeking to age gracefully in their own homes, all while mitigating the impact on caregivers.
+Smart home technologies, wearable assistive devices, and advanced AI assistants now complement these mobility solutions, further empowering seniors to age gracefully and independently at home.
+Inclusive ergonomic design is increasingly emphasized, thanks to systematic incorporation of user feedback, ensuring these solutions are as comfortable and effective as possible.
+While not the only solution available, VELA represents a practical and proven option for those seeking to age gracefully in their own homes, all while minimizing caregiver burden Journal of Visual Impairment & Blindness.

 Inclusive Access and the Future of Assistive Technology